for Veterans and the Public

 - People with chronic (lifelong) liver diseases, such as hepatitis B or hepatitis C

-- People who work with hepatitis A infected animals or in a hepatitis A research laboratory
+- People with occupational risk for exposure including those who work in settings providing services to adults at high risk for hepatitis A, hepatitis A-infected animals or in a hepatitis A research laboratory

 - People who are experiencing homelessness